MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 2. Run Set-AIPAuthentication to get an access token and copy it to the clipboard.

-3. Modify the PowerShell script to include the token.
+2. Modify the PowerShell script to include the token.

-4. Create a task that runs the PowerShell script in the context of the service account that will label and protect files.
+3. Create a task that runs the PowerShell script in the context of the service account that will label and protect files.

-5.Confirm that the token is saved for the service account, and delete the PowerShell script.
+4. Confirm that the token is saved for the service account, and delete the PowerShell script.

 #### Step 1: Create a PowerShell script on your local computer